Bayt Nuba: Jordanian era

-During the 1948 Arab-Israeli War, the village was garrisoned by the Arab Legion to defend the Latrun salient.
+During the 1948 Arab–Israeli War, the village was garrisoned by the Arab Legion to defend the Latrun salient.
 Located 2 mi behind the front line, it was subject to a skirmish attack launched by Israeli forces in Operation Yoram on the night of June 8, 1948.

-The 1949 armistice line fell just a few kilometers to the south and west of villages in the Latrun salient and with a dispute between Israel and Jordan over where it lay exactly, much of the area surrounding Bayt Nuba was declared no man's land, resulting in social and economic separation from the surrounding areas.
+The 1949 armistice line fell just a few kilometers to the south and west of villages in the Latrun salient, and with a dispute between Israel and Jordan over where it lay exactly, much of the area surrounding Bayt Nuba was declared no man's land, resulting in social and economic separation from the surrounding areas.
 Residents of Bayt Nuba and other Latrun villages were granted Jordanian citizenship following Jordan's annexation of the West Bank in 1950.
 Many were prompted to leave the area to seek livelihoods in Jordan, the Persian Gulf, South America or elsewhere due to violence between villagers and Israeli troops and the loss of access to farmlands.

 In 1961, the population was 1,350 persons.

 1967, and aftermath

-The Latrun area was captured by Israeli troops in the first few hours of the 1967 war and the next night, orders were broadcast by Israeli military jeeps to villagers in Bayt Nuba, Yalo, and Imwas to leave their homes, resulting in some 12,000 people leaving in the space of a few hours.
-With the war's completion, a radio announcement from the military said villagers in the West Bank who had vacated their homes should return; however, the villagers of Bayt Nuba and the others from the Latrun area were forbidden from doing so as most of the area was declared a closed military zone.
+The Latrun area was captured by the IDF in the first few hours of the Six-Day War, and the next night, orders were broadcast by Israeli military jeeps to villagers in Bayt Nuba, Yalo, and Imwas to leave their homes, resulting in some 12,000 people leaving in the space of a few hours.
+With the war's completion, a military radio announcement said that villagers in the West Bank who had vacated their homes should return; however, the villagers of Bayt Nuba and others from the Latrun area were forbidden to do so, as most of the area had been declared a closed military zone.
 Those who tried to return were stopped at checkpoints where some were shot at.
-The built up area of Bayt Nuba was destroyed in military engineered explosions after the war's end, an act witnessed by some of the former residents who had fled nearby hills.
+The built-up area of Bayt Nuba was destroyed in military-engineered explosions after the war's end, an act witnessed by some of the former residents who had fled nearby hills.
 After the destruction, the remains of the medieval church, first described by Clermont-Ganneau, have not been located.

-Part of the farmlands of Bayt Nuba lay outside the closed military zone and some refugees from the village rented homes in a nearby village with a population of around 7,000 (called "Bayt Hajjar" by the author) to continue farming those lands.
+Part of the farmlands of Bayt Nuba lay outside the closed military zone, according to Tobias Kelly, some refugees from the village rented homes in a nearby village of around 7000 called Bayt Hajjar to continue farming those lands.
 The settlement of Mevo Horon was built on the lands of Bayt Nuba in 1970.